dimagi/commcare-cloud/docs/monitoring/slack.md

 1. Create a [Slack app](https://api.slack.com/authentication/basics) and copy the access token.

+   The app  will require the following authentication scopes:

+   1. channels:join
+   2. chat:write
+   3. reactions:write

 2. Set the access token as a commcare-cloud secret:

     Run the following command and paste in the token when prompted: